darwin-dcsa/darwin-dcsa.github.io/content/punts.md

 <h5>For Alumni Without A CRSid</h5>
 <p align="justify">
-Alumni must contact the College Development Office at <a href="alumni.relations@darwin.cam.ac.uk">alumni.relations@darwin.cam.ac.uk</a> who will be able to make the booking in your place.
+Alumni must contact the College Development Office at <a href="alumni@darwin.cam.ac.uk">alumni@darwin.cam.ac.uk</a> who will be able to make the booking in your place.
 Same-day bookings can be made in person at the Porters’ Lodge, but we strongly advise you to make the reservation to avoid disappointments.
 </p>

 <p align="justify">
 Chauffeured punt tour services with experienced student Punt Captains are available.
 The usual cost is £20 per punt per hour (minimum 2 hours), and is bookable by current College members and Alumni.
-Please contact the Admiral of the punts at least one to two weeks in advance of your desired tour date.
+Please contact the Admiral of the Punts at least one to two weeks in advance of your desired tour date.
 </p><br>

 <h4 id="joining-the-punt-club">Joining the Punt Club/Renewing membership</h4>